Skip to content

 Docker setup

-This project provides a docker image to run the commands without the need to install python and poetry.
+This project provides a docker image to run the commands without the need to instal the python environment locally.
 To build the docker image, run the following command in the root of the cloned repository:

 bash